atolab/zenoh-web/content/blog/2024-10-21-zenoh-firesong.md

 This allows the combination of subject attributes, while also avoiding the need to duplicate subject or rule configurations by adding the `policies` list.

 On another note, we have shifted the focus of ACL from `actions` to `messages` to make it easier for users to associate the ACL rules to their respective operations exposed via the Zenoh API.
 The `get` action has been replaced by the `Query` message, and we completed the array of supported message types in ACL with the addition of publisher `Delete` and queryable `Reply` messages.
+Filters for liveliness messages are added later on in Zenoh v1.0.3.

 Following this release, a guide on how to configure ACL is available on the [Zenoh reference manual](https://zenoh.io/docs/manual/access-control/), and the [Access Control Rules RFC](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Access%20Control%20Rules.md) has been updated.